IBM-Cloud/Bluemix-onprem-data/Data_Center.md

 ## Closing

 In this part of the documentation we have shown how to set up a Virtual Machine on Bluemix.
-Please go back to the [overview document](README.md) to continue with the setup.
+Please continue in the [overview document](README.md#phase-2-install-a-mysql-database-instance) with the setup.

 [bluemix_url]: http://www.ibm.com/cloud-computing/bluemix/